certinia/debug-log-analyzer/lana-docs-site/docs/docs/features.md

 Show analysis of method calls by showing Self Time, Total Time, Count (number of times a method was called), name and type.
 Each column can be sorted ascending or descending by clicking the column header.

 ![analysis](https://raw.githubusercontent.com/certinia/debug-log-analyzer/main/lana/dist/v1.14/lana-analysis.png)

+### Find

+- CMD/CTRL + f to open find
+- Any matching text is highlighted, there is a different highlight for the current match.
+- Previous match, next match and case sensitive search all supported.
+- If the next matching text is within a group that group will be expanded.

 ### Sort